vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =type2: NormalExercise
 *** =instructions2
 Get the name, average budget, and average box office take of countries that have made more than 10 films.
 Order the result by name.
+Remember, you can use the `ROUND()` function.
 *** =solution2
 ```{sql}
 SELECT country, ROUND(AVG(budget)) AS avg_budget, ROUND(AVG(gross)) AS avg_box_office